crazytoucan/remit/README.md

 # tinysaga

-Simple state update infrastructure for modern React apps.
+Simple state update pattern for modern React apps.
-Allows both copy-on-write stores as used by React-Redux and mutable stores for computationally intensive desktop applications.
+Allows for updating both immutable state as used by React-Redux and mutable state for computationally intensive desktop applications.
 No generators.

 More documentation coming soon.